MetalBlockchain/metal-docs/docs/specs/coreth-arc20s.md

 ## ARC-20s

-An ARC-20 is an ERC-20 token that wraps an underlying Avalanche Native Token, similar to how WAVAX wraps AVAX.
+An ARC-20 is an ERC-20 token that wraps an underlying Avalanche Native Token, similar to how WAVAX wraps METAL.

 ### What is an ERC-20